Ongoing Strategic Assessment

 Electricity Generation

-Hawaiian Electric’s Energy Cost Recovery Clause mechanically passes fuel-cost changes through to ratepayers, with a lag of one to two billing cycles.13 The ECRC reflects the utility’s actual fuel procurement costs—a function of the specific petroleum products burned, the prices at which they were contracted, any hedging in place, and the share of renewable generation at the time.
+Hawaiian Electric’s Energy Cost Recovery Clause mechanically passes fuel-cost changes through to ratepayers, with a lag of one to two billing cycles.28 The ECRC reflects the utility’s actual fuel procurement costs—a function of the specific petroleum products burned, the prices at which they were contracted, any hedging in place, and the share of renewable generation at the time.
 Crude benchmarks like Brent and WTI are directional indicators of these costs, not direct inputs.

 With that caveat, the following scenarios illustrate the range of residential rate outcomes under sustained crude price levels, based on the historical relationship between benchmark crude and ECRC filings:

-• At ~$90/bbl crude (Friday settled close): Residential rates likely push toward 48–52 cents per kWh.
-For a household consuming 495 kWh per month, roughly $240–$260—up from the 2024 average of $212.12
+• At ~$100/bbl crude (roughly the current March 13 WTI/Brent regime6): Residential rates likely push toward 50–55 cents per kWh.
+For a household consuming 495 kWh per month, roughly $248–$272—already well above the 2024 average of $212.30

 • Above $150/bbl (tail scenario if conflict escalates or extends beyond six weeks): Rate projections become unreliable.
 The question shifts from bill size to system viability—whether the barges that distribute refined fuel from Oahu to Maui, Kauai, and the Big Island can continue operating at a cost that keeps the lights on at all.